nf-core/mag/docs/output.md

 - `GenomeBinning/depths/`
   - `bin_depths_summary.tsv`: Summary of bin sequencing depths for all samples.
 Depths are available for samples mapped against the corresponding assembly, i.e. according to the mapping strategy specified with `--binning_map_mode`.
 Only for short reads.
-  - `bin_depths_summary_refined.tsv`: Summary of sequencing depths for refined bins for all samples, if refinement was performed.
+  - `bin_refined_depths_summary.tsv`: Summary of sequencing depths for refined bins for all samples, if refinement was performed.
 Depths are available for samples mapped against the corresponding assembly, i.e. according to the mapping strategy specified with `--binning_map_mode`.
 Only for short reads.
   - `[assembler]-[binner]-[sample/group]-binDepths.heatmap.png`: Clustered heatmap showing bin abundances of the assembly across samples.
 Bin depths are transformed to centered log-ratios and bins as well as samples are clustered by Euclidean distance.
 Again, sample depths are available according to the mapping strategy specified with `--binning_map_mode`.

 </details>